-My name is Carly, I am the Senior Biomechanical Engineer at Wiivv.
-I am also a new mom, a longtime spouse, a science fiction & fantasy (yes, both) enthusiast and a science geek working to expand the role of biomechanics and women in product design.
+My name is Carly, I was the Senior Biomechanical Engineer at FitMyFoot, before our rebrand to FitMyFoot.
+I am also a mom, a longtime spouse, a science fiction & fantasy (yes, both) enthusiast and a science geek working to expand the role of biomechanics and women in product design.

-My role at Wiivv is typical for an early employee of a startup (proudly number 5).
-Most of my time has been spent as a biomechanical engineer performing the product development and validation research necessary to build great footwear.
+My role at FitMyFoot was typical for an early employee of a startup (proudly number 5).
+Most of my time was spent as a biomechanical engineer performing the product development and validation research necessary to build great footwear.

 Now that you know my personal bias, I can tease you with the story in this blog post: designing footwear products as a woman, FOR women, that to my delight, ended up supporting me (literally) through my first pregnancy and postpartum journey.

-Ok, that is a bit dramatic, but my Wiivv Custom Insoles and Sandals were one of the few products (shout out to maternity tights) that kept me comfortable throughout my pregnancy.
+Ok, that is a bit dramatic, but my FitMyFoot Custom Insoles and Sandals were one of the few products (shout out to maternity tights) that kept me comfortable throughout my pregnancy.

 Designing for women